 Depression in the Workplace…

-- Accounts for $12 billion in lost workdays each year.
+- Accounts for $23 billion in lost workdays each year.7

-- Takes an economic toll of $70 billion each year from U.S. business.
+- Takes an economic toll over $100 billion each year from U.S. business.8

 - Is one of the most debilitating conditions on the world, with severe depression rated in the same disability category as terminal stage cancer.10

-- Has a higher risk of developing in women with a previous depression, current depression, previous premenstrual dysphoria, anxiety and low partner support.*
+- Has a higher risk of developing in women with a previous experience with depression, current depression, anxiety and low partner support.*

 Post-Traumatic Stress Disorder (PTSD)…

-- Affects approximately 7.7 million adults in the U.S.*
+- Affects about 8 million adults in a given year.*

 - Frequently occurs after violent personal assaults such as rape, mugging or domestic violence; terrorism; natural or human-caused disasters; and accidents.*